surifirstpin/biplus_documentation/docs/DataRun.md

 <center><h1>Analysis</h1></center>

-Analysis section retrieve the data in the desired combinations by allowing slice and dice of the data information, Acu You can explore the data
+Analysis section retrieve the data in the desired combinations by allowing slice and dice of the data information, AcuBi  You can explore the data

 Under data analysis section, select the desired **project** and **model** ( refer image 1) depending on which you want to explore the data.
 Data analysis section contains list of dimension and measures which acts as fundamental building blocks for a query.